This post may contain affiliate links.

 - Loss of ambition

 And so much more.
-It’s harmful spiral, and once it begins it gets harder and harder to control each day.
+It’s a harmful spiral, and once it begins it gets harder and harder to control each day.

 Befriending the IMPOSTOR